Proton

 Put your privacy first

-You can start by prosecuting your trust in security questions and using alternative tools, such as two-factor authentication and secure email services like Proton Mail to strengthen your defenses.
+There’s no time like the present for taking control of your online security.
+You can start by using alternative tools, such as secure password manager and email services like Proton Pass and Proton Mail to strengthen your defenses.

 It’s important to use the best tools available to build a future where privacy is the default.